smartcontractkit/external-adapters-js/CONTRIBUTING.md

 ### Testing WebSocket Messages

 1. Setup the test, see the [ncfx](./packages/sources/ncfx/test/integration/adapter.test.ts) test for a code sample.
-2. Make a request to the Data Provider and copy the websocket messages.
+2. Connect and send an authentication message request to Data Provider.
+Change/mock any sensitive data in the response and copy it.
 For websocket requests, you can use tools like [wscat](https://github.com/websockets/wscat).
+3. Make a request to the Data Provider to fetch actual data, and copy the websocket messages.
 Change/mock any sensitive data that it contains.
-3. Using the copied messages, write a `fixtures.ts` file.
-Create mock function in `fixtures.ts` that will return mock messages.
+4. Using the copied messages in step 2 and 3, write a `fixtures.ts` file.
+Create mock function in `fixtures.ts` that will return mocked authentication and data messages.
 See [ncfx test fixtures example](./packages/sources/ncfx/test/integration/fixtures.ts).
-4. Run the tests.
+5. Run the tests.
 Websocket requests should now be intercepted and mocked using the fixture data.

 For more information on Jest, see the [Jest docs](https://jestjs.io/docs/cli).